fpw/avitab/README.md

 charts there, including subdirectories.

 ### Clipboard
 This app displays the textual contents of your clipboard, if any.
-This can be used to tranfer flight plans from a website into VR via your clipboard.
+This can be used to transfer flight plans from a website into VR via your clipboard.

 ### Clock